 The Duration/ID fields in the MAC headers of all MPDUs in an A-MPDU carry the same value.

-An A-MPDU is transmitted in one of the contexts specified in A-MPDU ontexts.
+An A-MPDU is transmitted in one of the contexts specified in A-MPDU contexts.
 Ordering of MPDUs within an A-MPDU is not constrained, except where noted in these tables.
 See 9.12.1 (A-MPDU contents).

 NOTE 1—The TIDs present in a data enabled A-MPDU context are also constrained by the channel access rules (for a TXOP holder; see 9.19.2 (HCF contention-based channel access (EDCA)) and 9.19.3 (HCCA)) and the RD response rules (for an RD responder, see 9.25.4 (Rules for RD responder)).
 This is not shown in these tables.